ashwinkumar12345/ethereum-intro/README.md

 > ## Ethereum Accounts

 - Your account consists of your account address, your public key, and your private key
-- Account address is like your email address
+- Account address is similar to your email address
 - Public and private keys together form your password
 - These are hex numbers, once converted to base10 => 8 x 10^79 (incomprehensibly large, cannot be guessed)